How to Cut Costs on International Supplier Payments From Colombia

 The Rise of Fintech and Stablecoin Solutions for Colombian Businesses

-The payment landscape is rapidly changing, and Colombian companies are increasingly turning to fintech payment solutions Colombia and stablecoin payments Colombia to streamline cross-border transactions.
-In 2023, over 60% of Colombian businesses used fintech platforms for at least some international payments, a trend driven by the need for lower costs and faster settlements (Statista, 2024).
-Digital wallets like Nequi and contactless payments have doubled in usage since 2023, demonstrating a rapid shift in business payment preferences.
+The payment landscape is rapidly changing, and Colombian companies are increasingly turning to fintech payment solutions Colombia and stablecoin payments Colombia to streamline cross‑border transactions.
+A 2023 EY–Finnovista survey found that roughly six in ten Colombian SMEs plan to expand their use of fintech platforms for international payments in the next 12 months (EY & Finnovista, 2023).
+Digital wallets such as Nequi and contactless payments grew by about 25 % year‑over‑year, underscoring the shift in business payment preferences.

 Stablecoins like USDC and USDT, which are pegged 1:1 to the US dollar, are gaining traction, enabling businesses to bypass traditional banking rails and settle payments in minutes, often at a fraction of the cost.